 The American liaison officer at the French War Ministry itself (as distinct from the liaison officer with the Second Bureau team there) was Colonel P. M. Lydig.
 It is uncertain whether he was interviewed by G-2 (SOS) about the 7 November armistice news or whether any of the information in the Report came from him.
 He kept a diary during his liaison service at the War Ministry, but there is no mention in it of the false armistice rumours or of what happened there that day.
 19

-© James Smith (Re-arranged November 2020, from two previously separate articles.)
+© James Smith (Re-arranged November 2020 from previously separate articles; updated November 2021.)

 1. See Three False Armistice Cablegrams from France (on this website) for the other reports.